 Waterways – the highways of the day

 The town of Franklin was named after Sir John Franklin and his wife Lady Jane Franklin, who in 1839 subdivided a large property in Franklin to settle families of modest means.
 The Franklins had a ketch named Huon Pine, built at Port Davey to provide a direct link between the settlement and Hobart.
-Before roads were built between the Huon and Hobart, river travel was the only method of reliable transport until the 1930s.
+Before roads were built between the Huon valley and Hobart, river travel was the only method of reliable transport until the 1930s.

 The first locally-built seagoing vessels were the 40-ton schooner Henrietta Packet and 133-ton brig Campbell Macquarie, in 1813.
 By the late 1820s shipbuilding was a significant industry.
 In the 1840s the industry experienced a boom.
 Richard Hill from Honeywood (now Geeveston), was the son of convict Barney Hill, transported in 1817.
 His water-powered sawmill just above the last rapid on the Kermandie River opened in the late 1840s and was the Huon’s first privately-owned sawmill.
 Hill supplied the local boatbuilders and also built the schooner Annie Hill and the ketch Governor Weld, both used in his timber trade.
 Timber pioneer Richard Hill laid the first tramways in the Huon, reaching up several kilometres into the forests to retrieve timber.

 In 1871 moderately large seagoing sailing ships were built, the most famous being the locally owned barque Harriet McGregor for the Hobart–London trade.